The screening process for the MS program begins on April 1st of each year.

-In order to achieve unconditional status and advance to candidacy, students must:
+In order to achieve unconditional status, students must:

-- Complete all undergraduate prerequisites listed on the Program Card by the major adviso
+- Complete all undergraduate prerequisites listed on the Program Card by the major advisor

 - Earn a B average, with no grade below C, in the first 15 graduate-level hours of their planned program of study

 Successfully complete PSYC 528 with a B or better.